 At this stage, most people have been on a video call where there has been a mix of typing, coughing, heavy breathing, background voices or erroneous noises coming from someone’s microphone.
-The sinking feeling you get when you realise you are the source of the distracting noise (having feverishly scanned through the different screens trying to work it out who else it is) can easily be avoided by using the mute option as it was intended.
+The sinking feeling you get when you realise you are the source of the distracting noise (having feverishly scanned through the different screens trying to work out who else it is) can easily be avoided by using the mute option as it was intended.

 While you’re not speaking you may think you’re being quiet but microphones can pick up minor background sounds that can easily distract other participants and potentially even cause annoyance.